Package 'didec'

 perm

 A logical.
-If True a version of didec is computed that takes into account the permutations (specified by perm.method) of the response variables.
+If TRUE a version of didec is computed that takes into account the permutations (specified by perm.method) of the response variables.

 perm.method